sirajeddineaissa/github-repo-search/README.md

 ## Feedback About This Exercise

 I enjoyed using ChakraUI's stunning visual components to build the front-end.
 I also learned a lot about TypeScript and how its type-safe capability ensures a smooth and clean coding environment.
-Besides, It's always good to keep a clean good-qualiy code base.
+Besides, It's always good to keep a clean good-qualiy codebase.
 Moreover, I enjoyed playing with Storybook and setting it up to visualize various components within its dashboard.
 This project was definitely challenging especially when it comes to debugging TypeScript.

 [contributors-shield]: https://img.shields.io/github/contributors/sirajeddineaissa/github-repo-search?style=for-the-badge
 [contributors-url]: https://github.com/sirajeddineaissa/github-repo-search/graphs/contributors